 When students arrive at a center, their orientation includes important health and safety information provided by center directors.
 Students are required to adhere to these instructions and protocols.
-Overseas students in field studies stay in touch through e-mail, phone calls and mail.
+Overseas students in field studies stay in touch through e-mail, phone calls, Skype and mail.
 All students are required to fill out a form listing emergency contacts prior to departure.
 In addition to these documents we also keep a copy of your passport on file and register you with the U.S. Embassy in the country of study.
-Students must keep their health/medical and emergency contact forms with them at all times while traveling.
+Students must keep their Medical Clearance and Emergency Contact Forms with them at all times while traveling.
 Refer to the appropriate center handbook for additional country specific information.

 2. What does a center director do in case of medical emergency?

 All center directors have identified medical resources and facilities in the center's region.
 An administrator at each center/program is on call in case of emergencies 24 hours a day, 7 days a week.
 Students must carry their important medical papers with them in order to facilitate medical attention when needed.
-Center directors and World Headquarters also retain copies of health/medical and emergency contact forms.
+Center directors and the New York Center also retain copies of Medical Clearance and Emergency Contact Forms.